JeffDCorbett/100-days-of-code/log.md

 - cars.js

 **Thoughts**: The work this evening was not very intriguing and I feel like I missed the point of it.
 I will go over it again tomorrow before diving in to more.

+### Day 5: April 20, 2021

+**Today's Progress**: Expanded on yesterday's object examples to include automation using Math.random().

+-auto_o_matic.html

+**Thoughts**: I need to explore options for applying these techniques to real world situations.
+I know I will have issues making these concepts stick until I can apply them in a meaningful way.